Shivam-Bhardwaj/TrafficSignDetector-TensorFlow/README.md

 | Fully Connected |                     110                     |
 | Fully Connected |                     43                      |

+**Discussion on the model architecture**

+At first I tried the original LeNet architecture.
+It didn't render the validation accuracy of 0.93 as mentioned in the project rubric.

+I tried to take the RGB image as it is by changing the input size of the first convolution layer to 3 from 1.
+But it didn't give me satisfactory results as well.

+Then, the first thing I tried was increasing the features in the first layer and reducing the kernal size of convolution.
+This allowed my model to gather much more features than before.
+This suddenly gave my model an accuracy over 0.93.

+Then I tried to make the model even deeper.
+This too came to be useful as the number of overall parameters are increased.

+Lastly, I played with learning rate.
+I tried 0.001, 0.0001 and other variations in between.
+And got good results with 0.003.

+Changing batch size increased and decreased the training time as expected hence I chose 512 which gave me the best of time and accuracy.

+**NOTE** apart from running it on my GPU.
+I used Paperspace GPU instance too, to play with the hyper parameters.
+I was not able to run a GPU enabled AWS instance using SageMaker.

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyper-parameters such as learning rate.

 To train the model, I used